-Snow 1.
-This is a practical weekend run on the Whakapapa ski field on Mt Ruapehu.
-The weekend covers basic snowcraft skills such as the use of ice axe and crampons, and how to self-arrest.
+- This is a practical weekend run on the Whakapapa ski field on Mt Ruapehu.
+The weekend covers the fundamental snowcraft skills such as the use of ice axe and crampons, and how to self-arrest.

-We aim to make the course as accessible as possible to people of moderate fitness.
-A guide to fitness requirement is the ability to complete TTC medium-graded trips (defined as “up to 7 hours per day, at standard walking pace, some off track travel.”)
+We expect course participants to have a high level of fitness and the ability to complete TTC medium-graded trips at a minimum (defined as “up to 7 hours per day, at standard walking pace, some off track travel.”)

 The best way to acquire mountain fitness is to go on some club tramping trips before the course!